 Covid hit in Asia the month I did my yoga teacher training and a few months later, after deciding I would settle in Bali for the next little while, my plans were thrown out the window as I made my way back to Canada to wait out the pandemic.
 Like many others, that year challenged me, my new-found ideas on spirituality and personal development, and my mental health suffered greatly as I lost 95% of my income, and I found myself living in a cottage town of 1200 people in the dead of winter.

-Today I believe there is a lot of BS in the spirituality and personal development worlds and have come to a place where I feel good with my beliefs, with myself, and my body.
+Today I believe there is a lot of BS in the spirituality and personal development worlds and have come to a place where I feel good about my beliefs, myself, and my body.
 While I’m far from done travelling yet, you can still expect much more travel content here and of course, lots of yoga.
-Thanks for visiting, sending a virtual hug x